Milton Obote: Death in exile

 After his second removal from power, Obote fled to Kenya and later to Zambia.
 For some years, it was rumoured that he would return to Ugandan politics.
 In August 2005, however, he announced his intention to step down as leader of the UPC.
 In September 2005, it was reported that Obote would return to Uganda before the end of the year.
-On 10 October 2005, Obote died of kidney failure in a hospital in Johannesburg, South Africa.
+On 10 October 2005, Obote died of kidney failure in a hospital in Johannesburg, South Africa at the age of 79.

 Milton Obote was given a state funeral, attended by President Museveni, in the Ugandan capital Kampala in October 2005, to the surprise and appreciation of many Ugandans because he and Museveni had been bitter rivals.
 Other groups, such as the Baganda survivors of the Luweero Triangle massacres, were bitter that Obote was given a state funeral.

 He was survived by his wife and five children.
-On 28 November 2005, his wife Miria Obote was elected UPC party president.
+On 28 November 2005, his wife Miria Obote was elected UPC's president.